dhiltonp/sqlalchemy_auth/README.md

 session = Session()
 ```

-By default `user` is set to `ALLOW`, bypassing all filtering/blocking.
+By default `user` is set to `ALLOW`, bypassing all auth mechanisms.
 Change `user`
-to activate filtering/blocking:
+to enable authorization:

 ```python
 session.su(user)